-- (1) Definition. - (a) As defined by the Shoreline Management Act of 1971, shorelines include certain waters of the State plus their associated "shorelands."
+- 1. As defined by the Shoreline Management Act of 1971, shorelines include certain waters of the State plus their associated "shorelands."
 The waterbodies designated as shorelines of the State are streams whose mean annual flow is 20 cubic feet per second (cfs) or greater and lakes whose area is greater than 20 acres.

-(b) Shorelands, as adopted by the City of Pullman and indicated on the Official Shoreline Maps available for review in the Planning Department, are defined as:
+In the Town of Rosalia, the only designated shoreline waterbody is Pine Creek. - 2.
+Shorelands, as adopted by the Town of Rosalia and indicated on the Official Shoreline Map available for review in Town Hall, are defined as: